-ABOUT THE JEFFERSON COUNTY ALCOHOL TREATMENT COURT
+ABOUT THE JEFFERSON COUNTY ALCOHOL AND DRUG TREATMENT COURTS

 Positive reinforcement is provided for compliance in the program.
 A system of graduated sanctions and therapeutic interventions will be imposed in response to non-compliance.
 The average length of stay in the program is dependent on each participant’s progress as they move through the four phases.
 Graduation may occur within one year, but it could take longer based on the participant’s treatment needs and compliance with program requirements.

 PROGRAM APPLICATION FORMS

 - Jefferson County Drug Treatment Court Application - Fillable Form